tutorcruncher/timecruncher/_posts/2014-05-14-how-to-create-a-social-media-strategy-in-6-steps.md

 ---
 layout: post
-title:  How to Create a Social Media Strategy in 6 Steps
+title:  "How to Create a Social Media Strategy in 6 Steps"
 permalink: how-to-create-a-social-media-strategy-in-6-steps
 ---
 By now social media is an essential part of the marketing landscape and having